+SoCalGas pointed out that California has many low-income programs with income thresholds that are set below or near those currently used in SGIP.
 SoCalGas has developed lists of programs that, upon proof of enrollment, can allow a customer's categorical eligibility for SGIP.
-This mechanism removes more onerous income documentation requirements.107
+This mechanism removes more onerous income documentation requirements.108

 Ivy argued that eligibility based on "deed restricted" affordable housing units severely limits the opportunity to reach low-income and disadvantaged customers.
-108
+109